Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

 Delay calibration and final Bandpass calibration
 ------------------------------------------------

-In delay calibration, a reference antenna is required.
-Here "C00" is only taken as an example.
+In the delay calibration as well a reference antenna is required.
+Here "E03" is only taken as an example.
 You may use any antenna that is working for the whole duration of the observation.
 We perform delay calibration only with flux calibrator field used for fluxscale and not with all calibrators.

 .. code-block::